-"After contact the red square pulled or dragged the black square."

-"The motion of the red square after contact was not caused by the black square and the red square did not pull or drag the black square."

 Experiment 11

 Experiments 11 and 12 together constitute an extended replication of experiment 52.
 Experiment 50 should be described first.
 In that experiment, a disc 50 mm in diameter was visible in front of a 100 x 150 mm white screen.
 The screen and the disc started to move horizontally at the same speed and at the same time.
 Michotte (1963) reported that the stimulus was perceived as a single object with the disc "constituting 'part of' the screen" (p.
 152).
 In experiment 52 the screen alone moved 10 - 20 mm and then the disc began to move, again with the same velocity as the screen.
 With this stimulus Michotte reported an entraining effect, with the screen pushing or carrying the disc.
 Michotte concluded that temporal priority of motion of the screen determined the occurrence of the entraining effect.